LooPIN: A PinFi protocol for decentralized computing: Components of the LooPIN PinFi Protocol

 \subsection{Protocol Overview}

 Integrating Proof-of-Computing-Power-Staking (PoCPS) within a blockchain framework, the LooPIN protocol leverages:

-\begin{itemize} \item {\bf{Foundational Architecture}}: At its core, LooPIN is a decentralized computing network that leverages the innovative PoCPS algorithm.
+\begin{itemize} \item {\bf{Foundational Architecture}}: At its core, LooPIN is a decentralized network of computing resources leveraging the innovative PoCPS algorithm.
 This is supported by a blockchain infrastructure that utilizes a native token, facilitating secure and transparent transactions within the network. \item {\bf{Dynamic Pricing through Automatic Market Making}}: The protocol employs an automatic market-maker model to manage the staking of computing power and the fulfillment of computing requests.
-This model allows for dynamic pricing, with the cost of computing power fluctuating based on market supply and demand. \item {\bf{Token Rewards}}: Miners are rewarded with tokens for contributing their computing resources to the network's liquidity pools.
+This model allows for dynamic pricing, with the cost of computing power fluctuating based on market supply and demand. \item {\bf{Token Rewards}}: Miners are rewarded with tokens for committing their computing resources to the network's liquidity pools.
 Similarly, clients are compensated for using this staked computing power for AI-related tasks.
-This system incentivizes participation and ensures a balanced distribution of resources and rewards within the network. \end{itemize}
+This system incentivizes participation and ensures a balanced distribution of rewards and resources within the network. \end{itemize}